joaomanojr/wormvars/README.md

   Basically you will need to build and satisfy dependencies for main source under **wormvars** directory, see **ll_mock** directory to check what need to be implemented/wrapped into your system low level HAL functions.

-  Note that your system as a whole doesn't need to use Protothreads: they were used just to ease code writing and as it were already used on system when this module were first designed.
-Just polling fs_thread() (fs_thread(0) to be precise) from your code main loop allowing it to do its relocation using flash_ready() as semaphore-like barrier to FLASH device access will suffice.
+  Your system as a whole doesn't need to use Protothreads.
+Just polling fs_thread() (fs_thread(0) to be precise) from your code main loop allowing it to do its relocations will suffice - refer to [MassiveWriteAndRead](https://github.com/joaomanojr/wormvars/blob/47dd4de3829362845266138f832232ac3b11cd98/test/WormvarsTest.cc#L97).

+  fs_thread() uses flash_ready() implementation as semaphore-like barrier to FLASH device access, a minimum implementation is to use actual FLASH hardware busy status.
+Conflicts may arise after fs_thread() begin an operation over FLASH device, there are space for improvements there...

   Take a look into FLASH definitions at wormvars.c, it current runs on a 8 sectors with 4096 bytes.
 The minimum of 2 blank sectors is defined to avoid unnecessary relocation while giving some space for it to occur as some variables will need to be relocated to allow sector erases:

 **wormvars.c**